An Improved Physical ZKP for Nonogram and Nonogram Color: Introduction

-A Nonogram puzzle consists of a rectangular grid of size $m \times n$.
-The objective of this puzzle is to color every cell black or white according to the following constraints.
-In each row and each column, there is a sequence of numbers, say $(x_1,x_2,...,x_k)$, assigned to it; this means the corresponding row (resp. column) must contain exactly $k$ blocks of consecutive black cells with lengths $x_1,x_2,...,x_k$ in this order from left to right (resp. from top to bottom), with at least one white cell separating consecutive blocks.
-For instance, in Fig. \ref{fig1}, the sequence $(3,2)$ on the topmost row means that row must contain a block of three consecutive black cells, and another block of two consecutive black cells to the right of it, separated by at least one white cell.
+A Nonogram puzzle consists of a rectangular white grid of size $m \times n$.
+The player has to paint some cells black according to the sequences of positive integers assigned to all rows and columns.
+Suppose a sequence $(x_1,x_2,\dots,x_k)$ is assigned to a row (resp. column), then that row (resp. column) must contain exactly $k$ blocks of consecutive black cells with lengths $x_1,x_2,\dots,x_k$ in this order from left to right (resp. from top to bottom), with at least one white cell separating adjacent blocks.
+For example, in Fig. \ref{fig0}, the leftmost column has a sequence $(5,2)$ assigned to it, so it must contain a block of five consecutive black cells, followed by a block of three consecutive black cells to the bottom of it, separated by at least one white cell.

+\textit{Nonogram Color}, or \textit{Multicolor Nonogram}, is a generalization of Nonogram.
+It is also a popular puzzle with many mobile apps \cite{google2}.
+In Nonogram Color, the given numbers have several colors instead of just black, and the block of $x_i$ consecutive cells corresponding to the number $x_i$ must have the same color as the number $x_i$.

+It is important to note that the key difference from Nonogram is that in Nonogram Color, blocks with different colors \textit{can} touch, i.e. adjacent blocks with different colors can be right next to each other, while adjacent blocks with the same color must still be separated by at least one white cell like in Nonogram.
+For example, in Fig. \ref{fig00}, the fifth topmost row has a sequence $(3,3,1)$ (with colors red, green, and green, respectively) assigned to it, so it must contain a block of three consecutive red cells, followed by a block of three consecutive green cells to the right of it, and then a block of one green cell to the right of it; the first and second blocks can be right next to each other, but the second and third blocks must be separated by at least one white cell.

+Determining whether a given Nonogram puzzle has a solution has been proved to be NP-complete \cite{np}.
+As Nonogram Color is a generalization of Nonogram, it is also an NP-complete problem.

-Suppose that Percy created a difficult Nonogram puzzle and challenged his friend Violetta to solve it.
-After a while, Violetta could not solve his puzzle and began to doubt whether the puzzle has a solution.
-In order to to convince her that his puzzle actually has a solution without revealing it (which would make the challenge pointless), Percy needs a \textit{zero-knowledge proof (ZKP)}.
+Suppose Patricia, an expert in Nonogram, constructed a difficult Nonogram puzzle and challenged her friend Victor to solve it.
+After several tries, Victor could not solve her puzzle and doubted whether it actually has a solution.
+Patricia wants to convince him that her puzzle indeed has a solution without revealing it to him, as this would render the challenge pointless.
+In this situation, Patricia needs some kind of \textit{zero-knowledge proof (ZKP)} protocol.